Fede123t/Joining-Process-Ontology/README.md

 # Joining-Process-Ontology
-Collaborative project for an industrial ontology
+Collaborative project for an Industrial Ontology